guaxinim9/quartz/content/Education of the Future.md

 >
 > And yet, this great real-world experiment has seen, not just no effect, but perhaps the exact opposite effect of a decline of genius.

 I submit that the conditions on the ground are so bad that young people are generally in no position to make good on the expansion of possibility offered by the internet.
 They have been alienated from their sense of possibility and personal autonomy.
-So wrote Ivan Illich, the terrific Christian thinker:
+So wrote [[Ivan Illich]], the terrific [[Christian]] thinker:

 > School makes alienation preparatory to life, thus depriving education of reality and work of creativity…Once this lesson is learned, people lose their incentive to grow in independence; they no longer find relatedness attractive, and close themselves off to the surprises which life offers.